CHORE: Contact, Human and Object REconstruction from a single RGB image: Experiments

 \subsection{Other ablation studies}

 We further ablate our design choices in \cref{table:ablate-study}.
 Note that all numbers in \cref{table:ablate-study} are Chamfer distances (cm) and computed on meshes after joint fitting except a) which is computed on the neural reconstructed point clouds.
-We predict object orientation and translation to initialize and regularize object fitting, which are important for accurate reconstruction.
-In \cref{table:ablate-study}, it can be seen that fitting results without orientation d) or without translation initialization e) leads to worse perofrmance compared to our full model g).
+We predict object rotation and translation to initialize and regularize object fitting, which are important for accurate reconstruction.
+In \cref{table:ablate-study}, it can be seen that fitting results without rotation d) or without translation initialization e) leads to worse perofrmance compared to our full model g).
 Without initialization the object gets stuck in local minima.
-See Supp. for qualitative examples.
+See supplementary for qualitative examples.

 We also compute the Chamfer distance of the neural reconstructed point clouds (\cref{eq:udf_recon}) using alignments computed from fitted meshes.
 It can be seen that this result is much worse than the results after joint fitting (\cref{table:ablate-study}g).
 This is because network predictions can be noisy in some regions while our joint fitting incorporate priors of human and object making the model more robust.